-There is considerable convergence between the CGIAR's vision and research agenda (including the five impact areas presented in section 2), and Danish development priorities in supporting the green transition in the food and agricultural sectors in the food and agricultural sectors towards sustainable food systems.
-The 2021 strategy for development The World We Share cooperation promotion emphasises the of sustainable food systems transformation as a key priority, to be addressed through a number of interlinked priorities (see box on the right).
+There is considerable convergence between the CGIAR's vision research agenda (including the five impact areas presented under section 2), and Danish development priorities in supporting the green transition in the food and agricultural sectors towards sustainable food systems.

+The 2021 Danish strategy for development cooperation "the World We Share" emphasises the promotion of sustainable food systems transformation as a key priority, which will be addressed through a number of interlinked priorities (see box on the right).

-Of particular Danish interest is to support the development of "climate solutions smart" which include diversification of production with localisation and reduced dependence on mono-cropping and grain imports, together with strengthened resilience and adaptation to climate change particularly in the face of water stresses reduced reliance on synthetic fertilizer with better soil management and agroecological techniques - also contributing to carbon sequestration in soils and biomass and reduced biofuel production.11
+Of particular Danish interest is to support the agenda towards "climate smart" solutions which includes diversification of production localisation and reduced dependence on mono-cropping and grain imports, together with strengthened resilience and adaptation to climate change - particularly